-Yeah, so you're more likely to get them.
+Yeah, as we see more likely to get them.

-Time has flashed by, Gilly, as it always does.
-I always get quite excited when you and I are talking here, because you know, I love these conversations and it's nice to talk about business building once in a while rather than pure healthcare matters.
-I have been told off for interrupting you and talking too much myself when actually, you're the expert in all of this.
+Terms flashed by Julian's always done.
+So I've been told, I always get quite excited when you and I are talking here.
+Because you know, it's, I love these conversations.
+Yeah.
+And it's nice to talk about business building once in a while rather than than pure Healthcare Matters.
+Yeah.
+But I haven't been told off for interrupting you and talking too much myself.
+And actually, it was you're the you're the expert in all of this.
 I'm just trying to show off to you that I do know something.
 I guess.
-We have 405 people watching.
+We have 405 people watching on top.
 So that's a good number of people watching, we should move this on.
 And we'll send this out afterwards.
 Not necessarily all of the slides.
+But which was not moving, though.
+Oh, I don't know why that.
+There we go.
+So oops, come back.
 So I will send this out later on.
 Because it's the link to your website and so on, isn't it?
-And if people are interested in you helping them out for a tenner a month, or whatever it might be, I know you do much more in depth programmes than a tenner a month.
+And if people are interested in you helping them out for a tenner, a month, or whatever it might be, I know you do much more in depth programmes and a tenner a month.
 But yeah, you're there to help them recession proof their businesses.
 Absolutely.

 Yeah, we're coming up to the last quarter of the year.
-So I think, a bit of a push now.

-And it's going to start getting cold towards the end of the year.
-So we need to think about it.
-But yeah, thank you, Gilly, thanks for coming in.
-Because it's very timely that we've got you in as people are getting more and more worried about businesses.

-It's important to do something now, it's more difficult once you get down in there, that recession.
+So I think, a bit of a push now and it's going to start getting cold towards the end of the year.
+So we need to need to think about it.
+But yeah, thank you, Jamie, thanks for coming in.
+Because it's very timely that we've got you in as people are getting more and more worried about businesses and it's important to do something now before you know it step is more difficult once you get down in there, that recession.